Timeline of Sandwich, Illinois

 Read more

-Early 1900s – Growth of Community Life
+Early 1900s – Daily Life and Community

 Clubs, church societies, lectures, and gatherings shaped daily life.